Gloomy Tuesday

 See!
 Hilarious!
 Depression pulled the ole switcheroo!
 Ha!

 I dealt with low self-esteem, distorted body image, feelings of worthlessness, the suicide of someone I cared for, and other teenage melodrama-ness in high school.
 These negative thought patterns were directly connected to my teenage episodes of depression.
-I was making myself sick by believing the damaging propaganda fed to me by my own guilt, magazines, peers, my parents expectations, movies, and my own hormone-drunken mind.
+I was making myself sick by believing the damaging propaganda fed to me by my own guilt, magazines, peers, my parents expectations, movies, and my own hormone-fueled mind.
 When I finally discovered the correlation, it was as if I saw a light at the end of a dreary tunnel.
 I knew how to beat my depression.
 I worked hard to accept the parts of me that I couldn’t change.
 I worked on the parts of me I could change, instead of wallowing in despair.
 I stopped having pity parties.
 I acted confident, in hopes that it would stick.
-I stopped placing my worth in my boyfriends’ hands.
+I stopped placing my worth in my others’ hands.
 I took back control of my self worth.

 Then, I got pregnant.